biosp4rk/mzmr/readme.txt

   - Fixed music that plays when suitless sequence is skipped

 1.2.1 - 2018-10-13
-  - Fixed item requirement logic that caused unbeatable seeds
+  - Improvements to item requirement logic
   - Added potential for Space Jump to replace Morph Ball

 1.2.0 - 2018-10-11